-LaL is just round the corner now, and in our last piece of pre-coverage we focus on the most important part – the plan.
-We’ve already gone through our picks and the local acts that are playing the fest, but the important thing is tying it all together.
-So, without further ado, here are our tips for the day.
+LaL is just round the corner now – and we’re going to focus on the most important part – getting the most out of the fest.
+There are scores of great bands and local talent to check out, but the important thing is tying it all together.
+Here are our tips for what will prove a very eventful day.

-Nothing too mad and detailed here, we don’t need to cook up the Schlieffen Plan for venue hopping.
-However you will need to think ahead.
+Nothing too mad and detailed here, we don’t need to cook up a Von Schlieffen style agenda for venue hopping.
+But you will need to think ahead.
 The great thing about Leeds is that you can walk across the city centre in half an hour.
 However the venues supporting Live at Leeds are spread out over a wide area.
 You’ll need to consider who you want to see and when you’ll have to leave to get there.

-It’s all well and good leaving the 02 to catch a band at Leeds Beckett – but if you want to see someone out at the Brudenell, or Holy Trinity Church down near Lower Briggate, then you’ll need to tee it up.
-Music festivals may be all about free love, free expression, and moderately priced drinks deals, but a bit of planning never hurt anyone.
+It’s all well and good leaving the O2 to catch a band at Leeds Beckett – but if you want to see someone out at the Brudenell, or onw of the bars near Lower Briggate, then you’ll need to tee it up.
+Music festivals may be all about free love, free expression, and moderately priced drinks deals, but a bit of planning never hurt anybody.

 Know Your Venue

-There is a dizzying array of venues participating in Live at Leeds, from 1,000 cap performance spaces to cramped bars and a few churches too.
+There is a dizzying array of venues participating in Live at Leeds, from 1,000 cap performance spaces to cramped bars.
 Here are just a few that you ought to be aware of:

 The Brudenell Social Club (33 Queen’s Rd, Leeds LS6 1NY)

 The touring circuit would not be complete without it.
 Dingy as it is, the Brude is an institution and a fantastic performance space.
 Also a bit of a hike, so give yourself plenty of time.

 Hosting: Mini Mansions, Easy life